Parliamentary Elections Key to Serbia's Future

-Mr. VUK JEREMIC (Senior Adviser to Serbian President): They're kind of national heroes.
+VUK JEREMIC: They're kind of national heroes.
 They're like American cousins coming over and helping us out.
 That's the general public perception, whereas inside the armed forces, the enthusiasm is actually far greater.

 KELEMEN: In an interview in a hotel lobby in Washington, Jeremic is particularly animated when talking about the recent decision by NATO to let Serbia join the Partnership for Peace Program.
 He and his boss, President Boris Tadic, made a big push here to make this happen even though Serbia has yet to meet one key NATO requirement - to handover an indicted war criminal, Ratko Mladic.
 Jeremic's lobbying effort went something like this.

 JEREMIC: We tried to explain to our allies, the United States included, that membership in the Partnership for Peace before the key parliamentary elections that are taking place in Serbia on January 21st would amount to a very significant political boost for the forces in Serbia that are strongly pro-European, pro-Euro Atlantic.

 KELEMEN: His boss even wrote a letter to President Bush bringing up another twist, the Kosovo question.
 That's according to Daniel freed, the U.S. assistant secretary of state for Europe.
 He quoted the Tadic letter this way.